 Milford's water supply consists of three gravel packed wells, known as the Curtis Wells, located in southwestern Amherst.
 Milford also has an inter-municipal connection with the Pennichuck Water distribution system.
-During 2017, the Curtis Wells supplied 90.88% of the water needed and 6.12% was purchased from Pennichuck.
+During 2019 MWU provided a total of 321,106,000 gallons to the Town Of Milford.
+The Curtis Wells supplied 86.88% of the water needed and 13.12% was purchased from Pennichuck.
 The water is chemically adjusted with Sodium Hydroxide to maintain a neutral pH and Calcium Hypochlorite is added to control bacteria.
 In order to control lead and copper and for corrosion control of trace metals, Zinc Orthophosphate is added.